You May Need A Mold Assessment If:

 All mold investigations are performed by a Certified Microbial Consultant in accordance with ASTM/IICRC S520 “Mold Remediation Standard”, ASTM/IICRC S500 “Standard for Professional Water Damage Restoration”, guidelines of the Indoor Air Quality Association, and Environmental Assessment Association.

-What is included in an assessment:
+What is included in a Mold assessment:

 Interview with occupants and/or owners to determine potential problem areas.